PerryAnt/portfolio/README.md

-This is my programming and data science portfolio.
+This is part of my programming and data science portfolio.

+More can be found at https://perryant.github.io/